Growth Guide12/4/2025

 What is The Hook Model?

-Created by Nir Eyal.
-It explains why we scroll feeds.
-You can use it to make "Invoicing" or "CRM Data Entry" addictive.
+It explains why users check certain apps subconsciously.
+You can use it to make boring tasks addictive.

 The 3 Core Benefits